AtakamaLLC/omen2/docs/omen2_table.md

 table.upsert(key2=val1, key2=val2)

+Arg :_insert_only: is a dict of values that are used when inserting and constructing the insertion object, but are ignored when updatin.

 Note: If using the keyword-version of this function, all values that
       are not indicated by the keywords will retain the values of the existing row.